Brazil unveils plan to boost road, railway investment

-BRASILIA Brazil's government on Wednesday unveiled measures to lure up to $133 billion reais ($66 billion) in private investment for road and rail projects, part of a new state-led effort to improve the country's aging and overburdened infrastructure.
+BRASILIA Brazil's government on Wednesday unveiled measures to lure up to 133 billion reais (42 billion pounds) in private investment for road and rail projects, part of a new state-led effort to improve the country's aging and overburdened infrastructure.

 The stimulus measures, the latest in a flurry of government steps aimed at giving Latin America's largest economy a boost and paving the way for higher growth rates, focus on concessions for improvements to road and rail.
 Similar concessions for airports and seaports are expected in the coming weeks.